 The purpose of the service request management practice is to support the agreed quality of service by handling all agreed user-initiated service requests in an effective and user-friendly manner.
 Service requests are pre-defined and pre-agreed and can usually be formalized with clear, standard procedures.

 How tickets can be requested

 You can log your tickets via our ticketing system https://support.cascadeo.com/hc/en-us/requests/new

 How tickets are prioritized

-Tickets are prioritized via its impact to the customer business and urgency.
+Tickets are prioritized via the impact to the customer’s business and the urgency.
 Below is our priority matrix.

 |PRIORITY MATRIX||HIGH - major business processed are stopped||MEDIUM - business is degraded but there is a reasonable workaround||LOW - business is still continuing even when the event received|

 |URGENCY||HIGH - whole company / system is affected||Emergency||Critical||High|